December 20, 2019

 Today, content filtering software have become more sophisticated so that schools can use their monitoring, reporting, and red flag alert features to identify early indicators of self-harm, cyberbullying, and school violence.

 Here’s how a content filter can keep the students at your school district safe both by preventing them from seeing inappropriate content and by providing reports and alerts on student well-being.

-CIPA requires that school districts take measures to filter content that is obscene, pornographic, or harmful to minors.
+CIPA requires that school districts take measures to filter web content that is obscene, pornographic, or harmful to minors.
 Content filtering software can oftentimes filter across all devices and operating systems so that students don’t stumble across something they shouldn’t.

 Flexible CIPA compliant content filtering solutions, like Linewize, also allow delegation of administrator privileges, so teachers have the autonomy to decide what their students should and shouldn’t be able to see--after all, content that is not appropriate for a class of six-year-olds could be perfectly acceptable for a class of sixteen-year-olds.